ananthashayana7/Axiom/README.md

 # Axiom Procurement Platform

-A Tacto-like procurement intelligence platform for managing suppliers, orders, and spend analytics.
+A procurement intelligence platform for managing suppliers, orders, and spend analytics.

 ---